-Due to the location of the site, an archaeologist along with the teams from English Heritage and Historic England have been engaged from the start of the process.
+Due to the location of the site, an archaeologist has been engaged from the start of the process.
 The history of the barns and surrounding grounds will be showcased and highlighted as part of the tour experience.
 Unique botanicals to the area will be encouraged to grow following guidance of English Heritage’s senior gardens advisor.
 These will go on to be used in our products while educating our visitors and customers on their history and use.

 Is this a seasonal attraction?

 We expect more visitors in the summer.
-However, as the tours can take place undercover, we anticipate the distillery to attract visitors to Whitby during the typical off season and during poor weather.
+However, as the tours can take place undercover, we anticipate the distillery to attract visitors to Whitby during the typical off season.